 Practical Maths for Key Stage 1 and Key Stage 2

 Using our unique system of magnetic gutters, wheels and switches and water, balls or other materials.
-Children can investigate for themselves a whole host of practical maths for KS1 and Ks2 maths curriculum topics and concepts.
+Children can investigate a whole host of practical maths in the KS1 and Ks2 maths curriculum.

 There are some obvious areas of the Key Stage 1 & Key Stage 2 maths curriculum that Moti-Lab can focus on just using water – such as volume, full, empty, more, less, capacity or ball games for simple addition, subtraction, place value etc.